dask/distributed/docs/source/worker.rst

 That data is still available and will be read back from disk when necessary.
 On the diagnostic dashboard status page disk I/O will show up in the task stream plot as orange blocks.
-Additionally the memory plot in the upper left will become orange and then red.
+Additionally, the memory plot in the upper left will become yellow and then red.

 Monitor process memory load
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The approach above can fail for a few reasons
+The approach above can fail for a few reasons:

 1. Custom objects may not report their memory size accurately
 2. User functions may take up more RAM than expected